replicatedhq/cc-qa-automation/README.md

 ## Details for submission

 Please fork and clone this GitHub repository, then submit a pull request back into it with your changes.
-Feel free to modify or add whatever you need including addition of other packages, your own libraries, etc.  Please replace this README.md with a list and explanation of your test scenarios.
+Feel free to modify or add whatever you need including addition of other packages, your own libraries, etc.  Please add to this README.md or create another one with a list and explanation of your test scenarios.

 ## Documentation